AntIT-1/Creating-VM/README.md

 - Now that the VM has been created, it's time to remote log in to it.
 In the list of VMs, click on VM1.
-In your local computer, search for the remote desktop connection.
   ![image](https://github.com/AntIT-1/Creating-VM/assets/141161539/8f8214ec-43d2-403d-aa44-2e58becb890d)
 - Find the public IP address.
 Copy the IP address